 \section{Well-posedness analysis}

 This section deals with the proof of Theorem \ref{Main_Result}.
+Note that a major difficulty for our model (1) is the strong coupling in the highest derivatives.
+Therefore, standard parabolic theory is not directly applicable to our system due to the dissipation terms.
+We point out that this model is strongly nonlinear and so no maximum principle applies.
+In our case, we used the point fixed strategy.

 Let us briefly describe the rough idea of the proof.
-For given temperature, say $\overline{\theta}$, in the kinematic viscosity $\nu$ and the last term in the first line in $(\ref{DecoupledNS})$ i.e the right-hand side $\boldsymbol{F}$, we find $\boldsymbol{v}$, the solution of the decoupled Navier-Stokes equations $(\ref{DecoupledNS})$ via the Banach contraction principle.
+For given temperature, say $\overline{\theta}$, in the kinematic viscosity $\nu$ and the last term in the first line in $(\ref{DecoupledNS})$ i.e the right-hand side $\boldsymbol{F}$, we find $\boldsymbol{v}$, the solution of the decoupled Navier--Stokes equations $(\ref{DecoupledNS})$ via the Banach contraction principle.
 Further, we find $\varphi$, the solution of decoupled potential equation (\ref{DecoupledPhi}) using Lax-Milgram's method with the electrical conductivity is also depend of $\overline{\theta}$.
-Now with $\boldsymbol{v}$ and $\varphi$ in hand, we find $\theta$, the solution of the linearized heat equation with the second member is the some of two terms, the dissipative energy and electric field.
+Now with $\boldsymbol{v}$ and $\varphi$ in hand, we find $\theta$, the solution of the linearized heat equation with the second member is the some of two terms, the dissipative energy and electric field using the approach of Faedo--Galerkin.
 Finally, we show that the map $\overline{\theta} \rightarrow \theta$ is completely continuous and maps some ball independent of the choice $\overline{\theta}$ into itself.
 Hence, the existence of at least one solution follows from the Schauder's point fixe theorem.
 In Section \ref{section3.4}, the uniqueness of the solution is established under the assumptions of Lipschitz continuity of the data (see equation $(\ref{lipchtz})$) and higher regularity of $\theta$.